 Designated concretes

-An essential part of the designated concrete concept is the requirement for the producer to hold an appropriate level of product conformity certification, this requirement has been approved by the BSI Standards Policy and Strategy Committee.
-It is recognised that in many construction works the user might not have expertise in concrete design or specification, being able to select a product based on its application rather than specifying specific limiting values makes correct selection much easier.
-Simplifying the ordering process reduces the chance of error and increase the likelihood of achieving the required durability and design life.
+In many projects, the user might not have expertise in concrete design or specification, so being able to select a product based on its application rather than specifying limiting values makes correct selection much easier.
+Simplifying the ordering process reduces the chance of error and increases the likelihood of achieving the required durability and design life.

 General purpose concrete